Skip to main content

 Prompt the agent

-Split standing rules from the question, and ground the run.
+Split the system prompt from the question, and ground the run.

 Presets